“Pleasure is found first in anticipation, later in memory.” – Gustave Flaubert

 Answer Questions Quickly with AI:

-For example, if AI determines that the whole family is on a vacation, it may suggest a theme park.
+For example, if AI technology determines that the whole family is on a vacation, it may suggest a theme park.
 A romantic weekend away with just the spouse may trigger a recommendation for a spa or dinner cruise.
-AI is taking repetitive tasks like reports off of the marketing team’s plate, leaving them with more time to focus on the customer experience, creative and overall innovation.
+Artificial intelligence technology is taking repetitive tasks like reports off of the marketing team’s plate, leaving them with more time to focus on the customer experience, creative and overall innovation.

 Capture User-Generated Content:

-Now, we have phones like the iPhone 8 that offer a 12-megapixel camera weighing in at 5.22 ounces.
+Now, we have smartphones like the iPhone XR that offers a 12-megapixel wide-angle camera, ƒ/1.8 aperture and only weighing 6.84 ounces.
 Many users, though they might not admit it, suffer from nomophobia (NoMoPhoneBia), which is the anxiety of not having one’s cell phone.
 Smartphones have contributed to the 1.2 trillion digital photos in 2017.
 Of these, 85 percent were captured using smartphones.

 But wait, I thought we were still planning the vacation?
 Consider this: 52 percent of social media users have been inspired to make travel plans based on pictures and events shared on a friend’s social media profile.
 Is your brand in the inspiration set?